RaeanneVillanueva/CMPILER/README.md

 <br>

 **Note** <br>
-Make sure to change the file paths for the FileReader and FileWriter that can be seen on Main.java.
+Make sure to change the file paths for the FileReader and FileWriter that can be seen on **Main.java**.